 Most of the time, when a driver fails to stop or comply after causing or being involved in a motor vehicle accident, it is because they are reckless, careless, or irresponsible.
 However, some people genuinely do not realize that they have struck a pedestrian, bicyclist, or even another vehicle.

-What should I do after a hit and run accident in Columbus?
+What should I do after a hit-and-run accident?

 If you are involved in a hit and run accident, your first instinct may be to chase after the driver and demand that they stop and return to the accident scene.
 However, it is crucial that you refrain from doing this.
 This can lead to a dangerous and deadly situation quickly.
 Instead, you should remain at the accident scene until law enforcement officers arrive.
 Then, you can begin explaining what happened, which direction the vehicle went, what type of vehicle hit you, what the driver looked like, and more.